 The Allure of Los Feliz

 Nestled in the heart of Los Angeles, Los Feliz is a neighborhood known for its charm and prestige.
 With its proximity to Griffith Park, trendy boutiques, and upscale dining, it’s no surprise that this area attracts celebrities and creatives alike.
-Nottingham House, sitting on a one-third-acre lot and spanning approximately 7,200 square feet, is a jewel in this vibrant community.
+Nottingham Modern House, sitting on a one-third-acre lot and spanning approximately 7,200 square feet, is a jewel in this vibrant community.

 A New Chapter with Jerry Lorenzo